 The Netherlands is easily accessible by air, since it is home to the third busiest airport in Europe: Schiphol airport.
 There are also several regional Dutch airports.
 These make it possible to fly directly to and from other areas of the Netherlands, such as Rotterdam or Groningen.
-This page touches on some pros and cons of flying from Schiphol airport, compared to a regional airport, and teaches you a bit about air travel in the Netherlands.
+This page touches on some pros and cons of flying from Schiphol, vs. from regional airports in NL.

 - Amsterdam is 15 minutes away